-Child and Family Services provides early childhood mental health for children birth to 6 struggling with social/emotional challenges, early intervention therapies for children birth to 3 with developmental disabilities or delays, and a therapeutic preschool
+Child and Family Services provides early childhood mental health for children birth to 6 struggling with social/emotional challenges, early intervention therapies for children birth to 3 with developmental disabilities or delays, family navigation and support services, and a therapeutic preschool.

 Adult Services provides residential, employment, and community integration support for individuals with developmental disabilities

 Respite and Personal Care services help families of any individual with developmental disabilities

 The mission of Las Cumbres today is to provide quality services, public awareness, and integrated community supports for children, adults, and families facing social, emotional, and/or developmental challenges.

 All Las Cumbres programs are based on a set of beliefs that services should be:

 Las Cumbres serves a very large, rugged and culturally diverse region covering 6,000 square miles, where most residents live in rural communities that lack access to specialized health resources.
 Poverty, language barriers, geographical distance and poor roads present service delivery challenges.
 Las Cumbres has built a strong capacity to provide services to consumers in need from various cultures throughout the area, devoting substantial resources and staff time and often driving many miles to locations where Las Cumbres is the only provider of specialized services for adults with disabilities or children with or at risk for developmental delays.
 In many areas we are also the only provider of infant and early childhood mental health services.

 Las Cumbres is known as the place to go for information regarding people with developmental disabilities or facing mental health challenges.
 The agency serves as a regional information and referral resource, and as a center for training and consultation.
 Our staff answer requests and calls for assistance from city and county government, churches, businesses, schools, provider networks, individual service providers, as well as from families and individuals seeking specialized services and support.